victorliu-sq/PaperWriting/FlashSMP.md

 The remainder of this paper is organized as follows:

-Section 2 provides background information on the Stable Marriage Problem.
+Section 2 provides background information on the Stable Marriage Problem (SMP) and the Gale-Shapley (GS) algorithm.

+Section 3 discusses the development of our new sequential algorithm for SMP, focusing on its use of the PRNode data structure to improve data locality and optimize memory access patterns.

-Section 3 details the design and implementation of FlashSMP, including the development of the PRNodes data structure and the preprocessing step to improve data locality and memory access efficiency.
-This section also discusses the rigorous mathematical proof demonstrating the superiority of atomicMIN over atomicCAS in high-contention scenarios, along with the complementary strengths of CPUs and GPUs, supported by our experimental benchmarks.
+Section 4 details the design and implementation of the parallel framework Balanced-SMP.
+This section also includes a rigorous mathematical proof demonstrating the superiority of atomicMIN in high-contention scenarios and highlights the complementary strengths of CPUs and GPUs, supported by our experimental benchmarks.

-Section 4 presents our experimental setup and results, offering a comprehensive evaluation of FlashSMP's performance and highlighting its efficiency and adaptability across various workloads.
+Section 5 presents our experimental setup and results, offering a comprehensive evaluation of Balanced-SMP's performance and highlighting its efficiency and adaptability across various workloads.

-Section 5 reviews related work, including existing serial and parallel algorithms for SMP.
-Finally, Section 6 concludes the paper, summarizing our findings and suggesting potential directions for future research.
+Section 6 reviews related work, including existing serial and parallel algorithms for SMP.

+Finally, Section 7 concludes the paper, summarizing our findings and suggesting potential directions for future research.